schmidsi/melon-reporting/docs/thesis/04-solution/FundReportDataSchema.md

 // TODO:
 // add descriptions where useful
-// $id when schema place is fixed --> link to schema on github {
+// $id when schema place is fixed --> link to schema on github
+// some bigNumbers might just be normal javascript numbers {
   "$schema": "http://json-schema.org/draft-07/schema#",
   "title": "Fund Report",